-Anti-Bullying Week takes place in the third week of November (this year it’s happening from Monday 15th – Friday 19th) and the theme for this year’s Anti-Bullying Week is One Kind Word.
+Anti-Bullying Week takes place in the third week of November (this year it’s happening from Monday 14th – Friday 18th) and the theme for this year’s Anti-Bullying Week is Reach Out.

 Read on to find out how Beyond is supporting the Anti-Bullying Alliance with this important event.